Eggplant Parmesan

 • Use a Parmesan Romano blend for grated cheese

-• Don't be afraid to make too much, this eggplant freezer perfectly in freezer containers
+• Don't be afraid to make too much, this eggplant freezer is perfectly in freezer containers

 Pin for later Eggplant Parmesan